pagesjaunes/nlp-bo-ui-kit/README.md

 In both cases, we would like to match the previous labelling with this slightly different sentence.

 To solve this, a fuzzy-search of the labelled expression is performed in the sentence to rematch the accurate data for the labelling.

 *(Ex: if the sentence is **"Médecin à Saint-Martin"** and the prelabelling specifies a labelling on the expression **"saintmartin"** the reconciliation will match the part of the sentence **"Saint-Martin"** as the accurate data.)*

-## Example
+## Sample project

-An example project can be rendered with the `index.tsx` file and the `example/` subfolder.
+A sample project can be rendered with the `index.tsx` file and the `example/` subfolder.

 ![](/src/example/example-full.png)

 The scripts for this project can be managed with [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/).

 You will first need to install the dependencies with `npm i` or `yarn install`.

 To locally run the example, use `npm run start` or `yarn start`.